Fortunebest/alx-low_level_programming/0x01-variables_if_else_while/README.md

-My readme for positive or negative
+My readme for last digit